 Individuals who develop physical dependence on a medication as a result of prolonged use for medicinal purposes and have used the drug under the supervision of a physician are not considered to have substance use disorders.
 A substance use disorder by definition indicates that the individual is engaging in nonmedicinal use of a drug or medication, and this abuse results in negative consequences for the individual.

 Antidepressant Discontinuation Syndrome (ADS)

-A syndrome of physical dependence includes both the symptoms of tolerance (needing more of the substance to produce effects that were once produced at lower doses) and withdrawal (a series of negative effects that occur when an individual stops using a drug or cuts down on the dosage).
+Substance dependence, according to the DSM-IV-TR, may include both the symptoms of tolerance (needing more of the substance to produce effects that were once produced at lower doses) and withdrawal (a series of negative effects that occur when an individual stops using a drug or cuts down on the dosage).
 ADS denotes the withdrawal portion of the physical dependence syndrome.

 Many individuals will develop a low-level tolerance to antidepressant medications after they take them for extended periods and may need to have their dosage adjusted.
 In addition, a number of individuals who use antidepressant medications for periods of longer than 6-8 weeks may develop ADS.
 The symptoms of ADS are quite varied and may include:

 - Mood swings that resemble the symptoms of clinical depression